About Ocean Hunter 1

 Arrange before you go

 UK passport holders are able to obtain a visa on arrival.
 Please ensure your passport has 6 months validity from your return date to prevent any issues with immigration.
-Guam is a US protectorate and as such, you must have a valid ESTA before travel if your flights transit through Guam.
+Guam is a US protectorate - you must have a valid ESTA before travel if your flights transit through Guam.
+It is your responsibility to ensure your passport is valid and you fulfil entry requirements.
+Regulations can change: please review current FCO advice: click here

 Scuba Travel requires all of our customers to have diving insurance.
 Please make sure that you have appropriate cover for your diving activities.
 We also strongly recommend you have travel insurance.
 It’s worth taking out travel insurance once you have paid your deposit to ensure you are covered for unforeseen events and cancellation.
 Find out more about our combined dive and travel policy click here